komalrathi/komalrathi.github.io/content/blog/objectorientedprogramming/index.md

 Object Oriented Programming allows a programmer to access data in the form of an object, rather than long blocks of code.

 Classes contain attributes and methods.
 They represent general cases and share similar attributes, hence acting like a blueprint.
-Methods are functions which are defined in the class, and describe the behaviour of the object.
+Methods are functions which are defined in the class, and describe the behaviour of the class.
 Specific cases of classes can then be used containing unique values, and these are known as objects.

 It is beneficial because it allows long lines of code to be structured into classes, which are reusable sections of code.
-Also, it makes the code easier to debug, as classes are self-contained.
+Also, it makes the code easier to debug, since classes are self-contained.

 ## Defining a class and creating an object
 ### Python

 Here is an example of a class I've created.